ellakoa/postcard-poem/content/posts/the-absent-moon.md

   be completely out of vision
   Where does the moon go
   in that missing day?
-  Well, today the moon
+  Well, today I found
-  was resting in the bay
+  the moon bathing in the bay
   Taking a day off
-  bathing on the ground
+  resting on the ground
   quietly ignoring those
   that wandered around.
 alignPoemLeft: false